Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 Eclipse
 -------
 A good option for developing software is the Eclipse IDE.
 For this, neither OpenOCD nor GDB has to be operated manually.
 Eclipse uses these tools in the background and offers a comfortable interface.
 The connection with the JTAG interface must exist for this (`Connection of the Olimex JTAG Adapter (Arty-A7 only)`_ or via USB ).
 For the RISC-V the *Eclipse IDE for Embedded C/C++ Developers* should be installed in the current version.
 At the time of publishing this documentation we use version 2020-12 (4.18.0) Build id: 20201210-1552.
-Here as an example the project from the ``\sw`` folder should be imported and configured.
+Here as an example the project from the ``\bsp`` folder should be imported and configured.
 Software development with Eclipse is not mandatory, it is also possible to work with a Makefile and the RISC-V toolchain manually via the console.
 However, Eclipse makes the workflow more comfortable.

 |